Pwd9000-ML/blog-devto/posts/2023/GitHub-Actions-CICD/GitHub-Actions-CICD.md

 ### Scalability

 Both GitHub Actions and Azure DevOps Pipelines are designed to be scalable, with the ability to run workflows in parallel and support for a wide range of environments and platforms.
-However, Azure DevOps Pipelines may have a slight edge in terms of scalability, with more advanced features like multi-stage pipelines and release management.
+However, Azure DevOps Pipelines may have a slight edge in terms of scalability, with more advanced features and release management.

 ## Conclusion